marekbehnke1/CS50-Final-Project/readme.md

         [] graphs
             [x] graph working
             [x] graph date selection working
-            [] finish default values and error check for graph date update [] search for stock info to generate graphs
+            [x] finish default values and error check for graph date update [] default display for graph
-            [] Autocomplete search when searching for ticker codes
+            [] search for stock info to generate graphs [] Autocomplete search when searching for ticker codes [] add to favourite / remove from favourite

      [] Portfolio Page
         [] stocks interested in?